MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/event-service.md

 # Event service

-The new API consists of three methods (started, finished, or failed) which should be called during rendering.
+The new API consists of three methods (`started`, `finished`, or `failed`) that should be called during rendering.

-When rendering starts, the custom visual code calls the renderingStarted method to indicate that rendering process has started.
+When rendering starts, the Power BI visual code calls the `renderingStarted` method to indicate that the rendering process has started.

-If the rendering has completed successfully, the custom visual code will immediately call the `renderingFinished` method notifying the listeners (**primarily 'export to PDF' and 'export to PowerPoint'**) that the visual's image is ready.
+If rendering is completed successfully, the Power BI visual code immediately calls the `renderingFinished` method, notifying the listeners (primarily, *export to PDF* and *export to PowerPoint*) that the visual's image is ready for export.

-In case a problem occurred during the rendering process, preventing the custom visual from completing successfully.
-The custom visual code should call the `renderingFailed` method notifying the listener that the rendering process hasn't completed.
-This method also provides an optional string for the cause of failure.
+If a problem occurs during the process, the Power BI visual is prevented from being rendered successfully.
+To notify the listeners that the rendering process hasn't been completed, the Power BI visual code should call the `renderingFailed` method.
+This method also provides an optional string to provide a reason for the failure.

 ## Usage